 - The value of N in table 9.5.4.1-3 is 8.

+For UE supporting On-demand SSB operation and when OD-SSB transmission is indicated, the EMP for L1-RSRP are

+- the periodicity of OD-SSBs in the configured DL BWP if no first SSB transmission is configured, or

+- the periodicity of the union of OD-SSBs and first SSBs if first SSBs are transmitted and the OD-SSB activation is indicated.

 For a UE supporting [support for Case 1 requirements] and when concurrent measurement gap(s) with Pre-MG(s) are configured, or a UE supporting [support for Case 2 requirements] and when concurrent measurement gap(s) with NCSG measurement gap(s) are configured, or a UE supporting concurrentMeasGap-r17 or musim-GapPreference-r17 or both concurrent GAP and musim-GapPreference-r17 and when concurrent gaps or periodic MUSIM gaps or both concurrent gaps and periodic MUSIM gaps are configured,

 - an SSB or an SMTC occasion is not considered to be overlapped by a gap occasion if the gap occasion is dropped according to clause 9.1.8 and 9.1.10,